jlaumonier/valeria-cq-bootstrap/README.md

 - `remove_env.sh` : remove the environment directory as defined in config file (1st parameter)
 - `execute.sh `: execute python script as define in config file (1st parameter).
 Assume the venv is init and activated.
 Second parameter is pass to the python script

+All scripts must be launch from the parent directory of bootstrap/.
+Because i do not find how to include other bash scripts independently of their location :(

 Config files :  this file define the following variable
 - `PYTHON_VERSION` : version of python to be used